By implementing standard password security policies, OneContact's security against attacks is increased. Here you'll find information about:

 Maximum password age

-Maximum password age, sets the maximum number of days that a password is valid.
+Sets the maximum number of days that a password is valid.
 After this number of days, the user will have to change the password.
 The user is directed to a change password screen on login.
+This policy has no effect for the sip passwords.

 Parameter: MaximumPasswordAge, integer (0-999)